Anna Sophie Okkels

-Anna Sophie Linde Okkels (born 23 March 1990) is a former Danish handball, who last played for Silkeborg-Voel KFUM and the Danish national team until 2017.
+Anna Sophie Linde Okkels (born 23 March 1990) is a Danish former handball, who last played for Silkeborg-Voel KFUM and the Danish national team until 2017.

 She participated at the 2015 World Women's Handball Championship.

 In the 2008-09 edition of the Danish Handball Cup she was named the MVP.
 Despite that she and SK Aarhus only came second, losing to FCK Håndbold in the final.